Having a pig farming business plan is vital if you are interested in pig farming. Pig Farming is a booming area of production with much promise.

 Summary

 This part of your pig farming business plan should tell your reader the highlights of your plan.
 Restate your most crucial goals and mention how you plan on achieving them.
-Draw focus on what your plan intends to do to reach future profitability, efficiency, liquidity, and solvency.
+Draw focus on your plan to reach future profitability, efficiency, liquidity, and solvency.

 Appendices